 - Area: 14th, 15th, 16th arrondissements

-- Property type: One-bedroom, ground floor with terrace, open kitchen, modern building
+- Property type: Two-room flat, ground floor with terrace, open kitchen, modern building

 - Budget: 290,000 euros